Skip to content

 return 0;

-// Array nums length = n, n-1, ..., 2, 1
+// Array nums has length n, n-1, ..., 2, 1

 int[] nums = new int[n];

-System.out.println("Recursion n = " + n + " in the length of nums = " + nums.length);
+System.out.println("In recursion n = " + n + ", nums length = " + nums.length);

 return quadraticRecur(n - 1);